 As mentioned above, monthly income tax deductions are declared by the employer on a monthly basis with the Withholding and Premium Service Declaration.

-However, in some cases, wage income may also need to be declared in the annual income tax return.
+However, wage income may also need to be declared in the annual income tax return in some cases.

-The details of the subject are included in the General Communiqué dated 27.05.2020 and serial number 311 published by the Revenue Administration.
+The details of the subject are included in the General Communiqué numbered 311 and dated 27.05.2020 published by the Revenue Administration.
 You can click the link for the details.

-- In case of total income amount of taxpayers, who receive salary income from a single employer, exceeds the amount indicated in the fourth income bracket (600.000 TRY for 2020) of the tariff written in the 103rd article,
+- In case of total income amount of taxpayers, who receive salary income from a single employer, exceeds the amount indicated in the fourth income bracket (650,000 TRY for 2021) of the tariff written in Article 103,

-- In case of total income amount of taxpayers, who receive salary income from more than one employer, exceeds the amount indicated in the fourth income bracket (600.000 TRY for 2020), including the income received from primary employer,
+- In case of total income amount of taxpayers, who receive salary income from more than one employer, exceeds the amount indicated in the fourth income bracket (650,000 TRY for 2021), including the income received from the primary employer,

-- In case of taxpayers', who receives income from more than one employer, total income received from the secondary employers exceeds the amount in the second income segment of the income tax tariff (49.000 TRY for 2020),
+- In case of taxpayers', who receive income from more than one employer, the total income received from the secondary employers exceeds the amount in the second income segment of the income tax tariff (53,000 TRY for 2021),

 salary incomes should be declared via annual declaration.

-With regards to the above; total income tax base should be taken into account.
+With regards to the above, the total income tax base should be taken into account.